Shivam0400/Digital-Clock/README.md

 ## 📌 Features

-- Displays real-time hours, minutes, and seconds.
+- Displays real-time hours, minutes, and seconds..
 - 12-hour or 24-hour format (if implemented).
 - Responsive design for different screen sizes.
 - Smooth animations for a visually appealing look.